 After you finish out the final hole, a straight par-5 that ends right in front of the clubhouse, staff are quick to greet you with extra waters, club washing services and — my favorite — refreshing popsicles in flavors like coconut and lime.
 It’s a perfect segue to the 19th hole, which turns out to be a little outdoor beach bar called Deck 19 that’s serving an enticing selection of Mexican beers, snacks and of course, plenty of tequila.

 While it would be easy to while away the afternoon here, it would also be a shame not to maximize time at one of Banyan Tree Mayakoba’s 34 new beachfront pool suites, unveiled in April 2021 as part of a $50 million expansion.
 After a quick 10-minute transport via golf cart from the course, we’re back at our home away from home.
 Staying—luxuriating, really—here means the most difficult decision you’ll make all day is whether to kick back in your private pool or stroll a short distance down the sand to loungers where you can order from the gorgeous new Sands Beach Club (highly recommend the Tajin-rimmed spicy margarita and pico-topped guacamole with tlayudas).

-By summer 2022, you’ll also have the option to book one of seven new over-the-water villas on property, which will offer yet another exquisite way to stay.
+Guests also have the option to book one of seven over-the-water villas on property, which offer yet another exquisite way to stay.
 No matter which accommodation you book at Banyan Tree, the pillowy beds will provide a dreamy night’s rest, preparing you for another morning of teeing it up.
 Golf, beach, repeat: It’s the kind of day anyone could get used to.